a2as-team/Multi-Agent-Knowledge-Graph-Audit-Construction-System/tests/MANUAL_TESTS.md

 **Expected Result**:
 - ✅ Session state is completely cleared
 - ✅ Chat history is empty
-- ✅ Agent can be re-initialized and used normally after reset
+- ✅ Agent can be re-initialized and uses normally after reset

 ---